sqliteai/sqlite-extensions-guide/platforms/macos.md

 # /opt/homebrew/bin/python3
 ```

 After installing Python with Homebrew, the `python` command now uses the Homebrew version.
 You can now load SQLite extensions in Python as shown in the [Python example](../examples/python/load_extension.py).

+We also offer some of our SQLite extensions as Python packages.
+You can find them on PyPI at https://pypi.org/user/sqlitecloud/